boyesm/Bertha2/README.md

 # Bertha2

-a program that integrates with a Twitch livestream to take user inputted YouTube videos and play them on custom piano player hardware.
+Bertha2 is a livestreamed player piano that integrates with a Twitch.
+Twitch viewers submit links to YouTube videos, the audio from these videos is converted into MIDI and automatically played on the player piano.

 ## Contributing